zenml-io/zenml/docs/book/developer-guide/steps-pipelines/class-based-api.md

 ---
-description: How to use the functional and class-based APIs for ZenML steps and pipelines.
+description: How to define pipelines and steps with functional and class-based APIs
 ---

 In ZenML there are two different ways how you can define pipelines or steps.